White Lion Records: History

 Elías de León has been at the forefront of the Latino urban movement since its first launch in 1997.
 His musical taste and vision have been an intrinsic part of the birth of the Latino urban scene.

 His first foray was with the launch of a "various artists" in the 90's where new artists like "Playero" and Daddy Yankee emerged.

 In the mid-'90s, De León began his career as an executive producer for his signature “White Lion” and produced Daddy Yankee's debut album, “No Mercy” (1995).
 A year later, he released the album "White Lion-Rap Reggae All Stars", which gave way to a handful of new talents such as Maicol and Manuel, Don Chezina, Rey Pirín and the Mansion Crew-formed by Alberto Style and Nico Canada.

 With the release of "Boricua Guerrero: First Combat", he created the first musical project that featured the sound of reggaeton and was the first to combine Anglo and Puerto Rican talent.
 Among the US rappers featured on the album were Busta Rhymes, Nas, Lost Boys, Q-Tip, Fat Joe and Big Pun.
 For Puerto Rico, the singers who participated were Daddy Yankee, Eddie Dee, Héctor “El Father”, Tito “El Bambino”, Don Chezina, Rey Pirín, Yaviah, Maicol & Manuel and Alberto Stylee.

-Elias de León as Executive Producer of his label "White Lion Records" has released albums that many would reject, that vision has catapulted the immense success of artists such as: Calle 13 who to date has won 24 Grammy's.
-Tego Calderón considered by many to be the Latin Bob Marley and undoubtedly the most respected hip hop MC in Spanish.
-Julio Voltio, Jowell & Randy, Cosculluela, Los Leones, Nico Canada, J King & Maximan, John Eric, Zion & Lennox are some of the talents that he discovers and launches through his company.
+Elias de León as Executive Producer of his label "White Lion Records" has released albums from artists like Calle 13, who to date has won 24 Grammy's, Tego Calderón, Julio Voltio, Jowell & Randy, Cosculluela, Los Leones, Nico Canada, J King & Maximan, John Eric, and Zion & Lennox.

-Currently “White Lion Records” is once again redefining the sound of urban music in Spanish with artists like: Álvaro Díaz whose next release is part of the progressive Spanish hip hop movement.
-Brray, Joyce Santana and Young Martino are others who have already been talked about a lot.
-La Tribu de Abrante considered a cultural project that challenges percussion progressions of the Bomba genre of Puerto Rico and is presented in a contemporary way to the millennial demographic, IZAAK, a millennial pop talent currently working on his solo album.
+White Lion Records has continued to work with Spanish-language urban artists including Álvaro Díaz, Brray, Joyce Santana, Young Martino, La Tribu de Abrante and IZAAK.
+The label's roster has included artists working across hip-hop, pop and contemporary interpretations of Puero Rican genres such as bomba.